 How the marriage allowance works

-SAVVY TIP: Figures obtained by the life insurance and pensions company Royal London from HM Revenue and Customs show that around two million married couples (half of those eligible) are not claiming the marriage allowance.
-This means they could be missing out on over £200 in tax breaks.
+Figures from HM Revenue and Customs show that around a million married couples (out of four million who are eligible) are not claiming the marriage allowance.

 - The tax break isn’t available to higher rate taxpayers.
 If you have a couple where one partner pays tax at 40% or 45% and the other doesn’t pay tax, the married couples’ tax break wouldn’t give them any benefit.